 - Serve as executive-level liaison with local school districts and other education agencies and organizations relative to effective program coordination.

 - Represent the College’s instructional programs and student life at local, regional, and state-level meetings.

 - Provide executive leadership for all faculty members.

-- Ensure the Assistant Vice President is providing leadership and management of AS/AAS faculty that is consistent with Academic Affairs standards.
+- Ensure that all positions reporting to the Vice President provide leadership and management consistent with Academic and Student Affair standards.

 - Ensure compliance with College policy and Montana Board of Regents of Higher Education policy for faculty credentials.

 - Assign workload and evaluates AA/AS/AAS faculty members.

 - Develop agendas and facilitate faculty meetings and in-service trainings.

 - Cultivate individual development initiatives and performance standards.

 - Provide orientation and resource training for new AA/AS/AAS faculty members in coordination with Human Resources.